Gordon MacRae: Broadway

 He made his Broadway debut in 1942, acquiring his first recording contract soon afterwards.
-Many of his hit recordings were made with Jo Stafford.
+Many of his recordings were made with Jo Stafford.

-He was a replacement performer on Junior Miss.

 Radio

-On radio in 1945, his talents were showcased on the Gordon MacRae Show on the CBS network in collaboration with the conductor Archie Bleyer.
-The show featured emerging musical talent, including the accordionist John Serry Sr. MacRae was also the host and lead actor on The Railroad Hour, a half-hour anthology series made up of condensed versions of hit Broadway musicals.
+On the radio in 1945, his talents were showcased on the Gordon MacRae Show on the CBS network in collaboration with the conductor Archie Bleyer.
+In 1946, his fifteen minute variety show Skyline Roof also featured emerging musical talent, including the accordionist John Serry Sr. MacRae was also the host and lead actor on The Railroad Hour, a half-hour anthology series made up of condensed versions of hit Broadway musicals.
 The programs were later released as popular studio cast albums, most of which have been reissued on CD.

 In 1946, he was in the revue Three to Make Ready, which ran for 326 performances.

 Film

 MacRae signed a contract with Warner Bros. in 1947.
 In 1948, he appeared in his first film, The Big Punch, a drama about boxing.
 He followed this with a film noir with Virginia Mayo, Backfire (made in 1948, released 1950).

 MacRae's first on-screen musical was Look for the Silver Lining (1949), a biopic of Marilyn Miller (June Haver), where MacRae played Frank Carter.
 David Butler directed.
 MacRae was reunited with Haver and Butler in The Daughter of Rosie O'Grady (1950).
 Warners put him in a Western, Return of the Frontiersman (1950).
 Then he starred with Doris Day in Tea for Two (1950), a reworking of No, No, Nanette, also for Butler.
 Public response was enthusiastic.
-MacRae and Day were teamed again in The West Point Story (1951) starring James Cagney and Mayo, On Moonlight Bay (1951), and the all-star Korean War tribute, Starlift (1951).
+MacRae and Day were teamed again in The West Point Story (1950) starring James Cagney and Mayo, On Moonlight Bay (1951), and the all-star Korean War tribute, Starlift (1951).

 MacRae was in a military school musical, About Face (1952) with Eddie Bracken, then he and Day did a sequel to On Moonlight Bay, By the Light of the Silvery Moon (1953).
 That same year, he starred opposite Kathryn Grayson in the third film version of The Desert Song and teamed with Jane Powell in Three Sailors and a Girl (1953).
 MacRae's best known film role was Curly in the big screen adaptation of Oklahoma!
 (1955) alongside Shirley Jones.
 He and Jones were used on another Rodgers and Hammerstein adaptation, Carousel (1956), at 20th Century Fox (now 20th Century Studios).
 MacRae played Buddy De Sylva in The Best Things in Life Are Free (1956) for 20th Century-Fox.